kinleyrabgay/kinleyrabgay/README.md

 <!---
 - 👋 Hi, I’m Kinley Rabgay
 - 👀 I’m interested in application and system development, as well as machine learning & AI.
-- 🚀 Currently, I'm in the process of learning Ruby and mastering Bloc's Clean Architecture Design.
+- 🚀 The story of success is the story of persistence!
 - 🌱 I’m eager to collaborate on exciting open-source projects that align with my interests and expertise.
 - 📫 You can reach me via:
     - GitHub: [Kinley Rabgay](https://github.com/kinleyrabgay)